 Myth #1: After Bankruptcy, No Credit for 7 to 10 Years

 There is no truth to the urban legend that you have to go for seven years with bad credit after filing bankruptcy.
-Bankruptcy will be on your credit report for 10 years, but even so you can have good credit in just three years.
+Bankruptcy will be on your credit report for 10 years, but many consumers work hard to rebuild their credit in the years after bankruptcy.
+Many consumers receive credit card offers in the months after filing bankruptcy.
 Our clients often have purchased cars and even qualified for mortgages two to three years after bankruptcy.

 Myth #2: You Can’t Fix Your Credit Report After Bankruptcy

-We make sure you know to do the things you need to do to get good credit in three years.
-We follow up with the credit bureaus after your bankruptcy is over to make sure your credit reports are right.
+We make sure you know to do the things you need to do to re-build your credit.
+We follow up after your bankruptcy to review your credit reports to be sure they show that you are no longer in debt.

-It is necessary to check your credit report after bankruptcy because major credit card companies try to leave bad marks on your credit report.
+It is necessary to check your credit report after bankruptcy because major credit card companies sometimes try to leave bad marks on your credit report.
 They hope that these bad marks will cause trouble for people who filed bankruptcy.
-They hope that consumers will pay the bankrupt debt to remove it.
-About 50% of our clients have this problem.

 Myth #3: People who file for bankruptcy are financially irresponsible.